 Diphyllobothriasis (Fish Tapeworm Infection)

 Recent research has led to the reclassification and renaming of the Diphyllobothriid tapeworms.
 D. latum is the most common and among the largest parasites of humans (up to 10 m in length).
-D. latum and the cestodes that cause sparganosis (see Sparganosis) are the only human tapeworms with aquatic life cycles.
+D. latum and other Diphyllobothriidae species have aquatic life cycles.
 In freshwater, eggs of D. latum from human feces hatch into free-swimming larvae, which are ingested by microcrustaceans.
 The microcrustaceans are ingested by fish, in which the larvae become infective.
 Several other Dibothriocephalus species and Adenocephalus pacificus can infect humans after ingestion of raw fish, but they are not as common.

 Infection is usually asymptomatic, but mild gastrointestinal symptoms (eg, abdominal discomfort, diarrhea, weight loss) may be noted.
-Fish tapeworms take up dietary vitamin B 12 , occasionally resulting in vitamin B 12 deficiency and megaloblastic anemia.
+Fish tapeworms take up dietary vitamin B12, occasionally resulting in vitamin B12 deficiency and megaloblastic anemia.
 Rarely, heavy infection leads to intestinal obstruction or gallbladder disease due to migration of proglottids.

-Diagnosis is by identification of characteristic operculated eggs or broad proglottids in stool.
-CBC is done to check for anemia.
+Diagnosis of diphyllobothriasis is by identification of characteristic operculated eggs or broad proglottids (tapeworm segments) in stool.
+Complete blood count is done to check for megaloblastic anemia.

-Treatment is with a single oral dose of praziquantel 5 to 10 mg/kg.
-Alternatively, a single 2-g dose of niclosamide is given as 4 tablets (500 mg each) that are chewed one at a time and swallowed.
-For children, the dose is 50 mg/kg once.
+Treatment of diphyllobothriasis is with a single oral dose of praziquantel 5 to 10 mg/kg.
+Alternatively, a single 2-g dose of niclosamide (unavailable in the US) is given as 4 tablets (500 mg each) that are chewed one at a time and swallowed.
+For children, the dose is 50 mg/kg (maximum 2 g) once.